 Tests will comprise approximately 50-60% of your term grade.
-You will also be given grades on labwork, quizzes, notebook, and classwork/homework.
-Occasionally we will do a formal lab write-up.
-Homework problems will be assigned worksheets and also problems from the book and released AP test items.
+You will also be given grades on labwork, notebook, and classwork/homework.
+Homework problems will be assigned worksheets, problems from the book, and released AP test items.
 The homework assignment is your opportunity to practice.
 An honest effort must be shown on every problem.
 I do not give extra credit.

-The semester exam will be given in January and the AP exam will be on the afternoon of Tuesday May 2.
-If you take AP Physics 2 during the semester 2, that AP exam will be given the next afternoon on Wednesday May 3.
+There will be no Marvin Ridge semester exam (2), and the actual AP exam will be on the afternoon of May 3 (Tuesday).
 So, keep your notes and other papers until the end of the course.